 8. Repeat The Above Steps With Each New Account.

 You’ll need to do the above steps 4 more times if you want to be able to get the full $5,000 put away.
 If there are two people in your household, each of you can open up five total accounts, for a total of $10,000 ($5,000 for each of you).

 - I’d then recommend going with the H-E-B prepaid debit card.
-The link for the H-E-B prepaid card is here.
 The one thing to note about the H-E-B card is that it comes with a $2.95 activation fee.
 They deduct this right out of your account, so the account starts off in the negative once you sign up.
 The $2.95 activation fee is worth it because we’re going to get much more back in interest.

 Take it slowly.
 I personally wouldn’t open up multiple accounts at once.
 Instead, apply for one card, wait for it to arrive, then activate it and fund it before moving on to the next card.
 You’ll avoid confusing yourself.